danieleatgithub/Homer/README.md

 - eclipse CDT Luna
 - buildroot-2016.11

-The goals of Homer Idea is:
+The goals of Homer Idea are:
  1) Improve my C++11 and design pattern knowledege.
  2) Realize a working Home Automation Hub
  3) Have enjoing with coding, soldering and discovering new ideas :)

 .... all in GPL, and if you need a context switch yoy could GOTO https://it.wikipedia.org/wiki/Tommaso_Salvini my old contribution in wikipedia